-A Regulatory, Operational and Commercial Framework for the Utilization of Associated Gas
+A Regulatory, Operational and Commercial Framework for the Utilization of Associated Petroleum Gas

 Associated Petroleum Gas (APG) is a form of natural gas that is found associated with petroleum fields.
 APG is often flared or vented for regulatory, economic or technical reasons.
 The flaring, however, is problematic from health and environmental perspectives.
 Moreover, flaring and venting APG wastes a valuable non-renewable resource that could be re-injected into the oil field or used for local and regional electricity generation.

-CCSI has been working to develop a regulatory and operational framework that would unlock the value of the APG that is currently wasted, in order to improve energy efficiency, expand access to energy, and contribute to climate change mitigation, thus promoting sustainable development.
+CCSI has been working to develop a regulatory and operational framework that would unlock the value of the APG that is currently wasted, in order to improve energy efficiency, expand access to energy, and contribute to climate change mitigation.

 CCSI first reviewed the following case studies in detail: Algeria, Angola, Canada, Equatorial Guinea, Ghana, Indonesia, Kazakhstan, Mexico, Nigeria, North Dakota, Norway, and Republic of the Congo.
 The Sabin Center For Climate Change Law contributed to two case studies, one on Iraq and one on Russia.